 - Water baths

-All of this equipment needs somewhere to go, and that storage space must be easily accessible to the staff.
-For this reason, OnePointe solution manufactures all of its cabinetry, which is available in a variety of finishes.
+All of this equipment needs somewhere to go, and that storage space must be easily accessible to the staff and/or personnel alike.

 For sensitive spaces like molecular testing labs, designers will frequently use antimicrobial or medical grade cabinetry.